 (c) set a final hearing date.

-(2) At the initial hearing the Court may make any order that concludes the trial.
+(2) At the initial hearing the court may make any order that concludes the trial.

 [Regulation 35A inserted: Gazette 31 Jul 2012 p.
-3686.]
+3686; amended: SL 2022/100 r.
+21.]

 35. Conduct of trial

-(1) A trial must be conducted in public unless the Court is of the opinion that the interests of justice will be better served by conducting the trial in private.
+(1) A trial must be conducted in public unless the court is of the opinion that the interests of justice will be better served by conducting the trial in private.

-(2) A Court may hear a trial at any time or place the Court thinks fit.
+(2) The court may hear a trial at any time or place the court thinks fit.

-(3) A Court hearing a trial may adjourn the trial to a fixed date as the Court thinks fit.
+(3) The court may adjourn a trial to a fixed date as the court thinks fit.

-(4) Except as provided in these regulations, a Court hearing a trial is not bound by the rules of evidence and may inform itself on any matter and in any manner as it thinks fit.
+(4) Except as provided in these regulations, the court is not bound by the rules of evidence and may inform itself on any matter and in any manner as it thinks fit.

+[Regulation 35 amended: SL 2022/100 r.
+22.]

 36. Attendance of parties at trial

-Unless the Court orders otherwise, a party must attend the trial in person.
+Unless the court orders otherwise, a party must attend the trial in person.

+[Regulation 36 amended: SL 2022/100 r.
+48.]

 Division 2 — Witnesses

-37. Issuing a witness summons
+37. Issuing witness summons

-(1) If a party wants to require a person to give evidence or to produce evidentiary material at a trial the party must lodge and serve on the person a witness summons in the approved form at least 14 days before the first day of the trial.
+(1) If a party wants to require a person to give evidence or to produce evidentiary material at a trial the party must lodge and serve on the person a witness summons in the court-approved form at least 14 days before the first day of the trial.

 (2) The witness summons must be served personally.